 Naturally, you can’t do anything about working conditions at home.
 If an employee has to work in the bedroom or on the kitchen table, surrounded by children, that’s their problem to sort out.

 Overcoming the mental barrier

 One issue you might find more difficult to overcome is the mental barrier – the feeling of isolation or anxiety.
-According to McKinsey, employees’ top concerns about remote working were loss of connection with colleagues, difficulties in collaboration, and a decreased focus on their well-being.
+According to McKinsey, employees’ top concerns about remote working were loss of connection, difficulties when collaborating with remote colleagues, and a decreased focus on their well-being.

 In traditional company culture, interaction and connection with colleagues are easier and collaboration can take place in many different ways, wherever people are located.
 So the challenge is to maintain that elusive connection.
 It could be a regular video chatting, call, or text message to check in or maybe a weekly ‘virtual get together’ or a happy hour.

 Make sure that everyone stays connected and you’ve restored a part of the office culture that’s key to workforce happiness.

 One that’s trickier to handle is working hours.
 Should you expect home workers to be at their desks during office hours and should they be available to take phone or video calls or join online meetings at any time?
 Unless you’re insisting on timesheets, trust plays a big part here.

 If the big benefit of flexible and home working is work-life balance, shouldn’t your employees be free to choose when they work, provided they maintain progress on essential tasks?
 A project-based approach can be useful here – completing tasks by set times, regardless of how the employee manages their time.